Where to Stay in Scotland: Your Luxury Guide

 Gleneagles Townhouse

-The Gleneagles Townhouse is fairly new on the Edinburgh scene and a sister hotel to the famous Gleneagles Hotel and Resort in the Scottish countryside.
-This welcome addition in Edinburgh is a high end boutique stay in New Town with 33 modern rooms; the 18th-century building was once the Bank of Scotland and has been beautifully restored to it’s historic grandeur with a dose of contemporary chic.
+Gleneagles Townhouse is fairly new on the Edinburgh scene and a sister hotel to the famous Gleneagles Hotel and Resort in the Scottish countryside.
+This welcome addition in Edinburgh is a high end boutique stay in New Town with 33 modern rooms; the 18th-century building was once the Bank of Scotland and has been beautifully restored to its historic grandeur with a dose of contemporary chic.

 The hotel is just steps from the St James Quarter and restaurants on St Andrews Square but guests may not want to leave the stunning rooftop bar, which is reserved exclusively for hotel guests and its members.